Representation of the People (Young People’s Enfranchisement) Bill [HL]

 Description

 The bill amends the Representation of the People Act 1983.
-Specifically, it changes the definition of "voting age" from 18 to 16 for UK parliamentary elections.
-For local elections in England, it adds a provision explicitly stating that the voting age is 16 and over.
+Specifically, it changes the definition of "voting age" for parliamentary elections from 18 to 16.
+It also amends the section relating to local government electors in England, explicitly stating that the voting age there will be 16 or over.
+The bill applies to England, Wales, Scotland, and Northern Ireland, coming into effect immediately upon passing.

 Government Spending